eweser/eweser-db/packages/db/README.md

 Priority:

-- [ ] **Files**: set up file hosting provider services like Pinata, Dropbox, etc. and give users the option to connect their accounts to the app.
+- [ ] **Files:** set up file hosting provider services like Pinata, Dropbox, etc. and give users the option to connect their accounts to the app.
 Could also try the ‘matrix files’ [library](~https://github.com/matrix-org/matrix-files-sdk~).
 - [ ] **Public data**: set up ‘aggregator’ listeners when a user makes a collection as public.
 These will be MatrixReader’s that live on a node server and listen for changes to the collection.
 How to aggregate and serve to public listeners?
-- [ ] **Backups**: user can add storage account (dropbox, pinata, etc) that store snapshots of the database in the file hosting provider.
+- [ ] **Backups** - user can add storage account (dropbox, pinata, etc) that store snapshots of the database in the file hosting provider.
-- [ ] **Sharing**: user can invite another to a room and collaborate on the documents within.
-Can also just be read only.
-Shared editing.
+- [ ] End 2 End **Encryption** — multiple devices?
-- [ ] End 2 End **Encryption**: — multiple devices?
+- [ ] **Sharing,**: user can invite another to a room and collaborate on the documents within.
+Can also just be read only
-- [ ] **Versioning** strategy for schema/api changes.
+- [ ] Versioning strategy for schema/api changes.
 How to maintain backwards compatibility with older versions of the database.
-- [ ] Per-App **Access control**: Instead of signing in the matrix client as the user, we could instead sign in with a Matrix account provided by the app owner, and then have the use invite that account into each room, specifying read-only or write permissions.
+- [ ] Per-App **Access control**.
+Instead of signing in the matrix client as the user, we could instead sign in with a Matrix account provided by the app owner, and then have the use invite that account into each room, specifying read-only or write permissions.

 Nice to haves: